granolocks/gabekoss.com/content/blog/2013-11-24-ruby_string_interpolation_weirdness.md

 ##  Weirdness.

-What ruby lets you do however, it interpolate some special variables in a different way.
+What ruby lets you do however, is interpolate some special variables in a different way: using only `#`.

 ### `$globals` and `@instance_variables`